BOONE, N.C. — As an undergraduate student, Greg Lester was falling behind at the University of Kentucky (UK) in the 1990s.

 Early intervention is key, Lester said.
 Students who fell behind in the spring semester of 2018, for instance, were contacted by phone by OSS staff members in early June to help them begin making plans to get back on track.

-All students whose accumulative GPA falls below a 2.0 take a mandatory Academic Success Workshop the semester following the grade drop.
+All students whose cumulative GPA falls below a 2.0 take a mandatory Academic Success Workshop the semester following the grade drop.
 “You notice we don’t call it a probationary workshop.
 It is an academic success workshop.
 It is all about how to be academically successful.
 How to be the good students we know they can be.
 If they were accepted here, they can succeed here,” he said.

 Students fall behind for a number of reasons, Lester said.
 One cause is academic preparedness.
 “Many have not had to work all that hard in high school,” Lester said.
 “And the tactics they used then don’t translate to higher education.”